-A refugee is a person who leaves his country and seeks asylum and residence in a country other than his homeland for many reasons such as
+A refugee is a person who leaves his country and seeks asylum and residence in a country other than his homeland for many reasons, such as

 - Reasons related to his ideas and beliefs.

 It caused persecution, forcing them to leave their country to seek asylum and secure protection.
-And sometimes, for economic reasons related to the spread of poverty, the lack of a labor market, the deterioration of the living situation, and the impossibility of living without resources.
+And sometimes for economic reasons related to the spread of poverty, the lack of a labor market, the deterioration of the living situation, and the impossibility of living without resources.
 In view of the foregoing, the issue of refugees must be viewed as an international issue that must be addressed within a global framework that ensures concerted efforts by the international community, significantly since their large numbers and scattered in more than one area of the world are affecting the economies and development of many countries, not to mention the deterioration of their conditions.

-Health, educational and psychological conditions in the countries of asylum, especially for children and women, the two segments most affected by the life of displacement and asylum.
+Health, educational and psychological conditions in the countries of asylum, especially for children and women, are the two segments most affected by the life of displacement and asylum.
 This requires a severe search for effective economic, social, and political solutions in the countries of asylum and in the countries of origin in a way that secures the human rights of their owners.

 Youth Refugees’ Difficulties Obtaining Legal Personal Documents

 Legal identity is a fundamental human right that allows us to:

 - Develop inheritance rights.

 It has an impact on every element of our lives.
 While some may believe that the right to legal identity is a given that individuals obtain through the issuance of birth certificates, identification cards, and passports, it is not so simple for youth refugees.

 Proof of identity is a continuing difficulty for young refugees after nearly seven years of violence, the destruction or closure of civil status offices, and the challenges of granting documentation to refugees in host nations.